Breast augmentation is a surgical procedure to enlarge the breast.

 Women may prefer breast implants to make their breasts appear larger and better toned.

-On the other hand, they may need breast augmentation for reconstruction of breast (combination of reconstructive and cosmetic indications), if one or both breast is removed due to breast cancer
+On the other hand, they may need breast augmentation for the reconstruction of the breast (the combination of reconstructive and cosmetic indications), if one or both breast is removed due to breast cancer

-Therefore, breast augmentation is performed for following conditions;
+Therefore, breast augmentation is performed for the following conditions;

 - Woman feels that the breast is too small